Ju Yingzhi: Citizen

 Ju Yingzhi scored the winning goal to help Citizen beat Sun Hei 5–4 in a league game.

 Pegasus

 Ju Yingzhi signed to join Pegasus for the 2011–12 Hong Kong First Division League season.
 He is reported to have earned a huge pay rise for the move.
-But it was revealed that he has to go through surgery to cure a problem with his knee.
+But it was revealed that he had to go through surgery to cure a problem with his knee.
 He will therefore miss the first two to three months of the 2011–12 season.

 Kitchee

 On 15 June 2018, it was confirmed that Ju had signed with fellow Hong Kong Premier League club Kitchee.

 Southern

 On 10 August 2021, it was announced that Ju had signed for Southern.

+On 8 May 2025, Ju announced his retirement from professional football after the season.

 International career

+On 9 October 2010, Ju made his international debut for Hong Kong in a 2010 Long Teng Cup match against Philippines.

-Ju Yingzhi scored one of the goals in the 4–0 win over Bangladesh in the group stage of the 2010 Asian Games in Guangzhou.
+On 11 November 2010, Ju scored one of the goals in the 4–0 win over Bangladesh U-23 in the group stage of the 2010 Asian Games in Guangzhou.

+On 26 December 2023, Ju was named in Hong Kong's squad for the 2023 AFC Asian Cup.

+On 24 January 2024, Ju announced his retirement from international football.